Understanding Bilaam

 The basic narrative the people of Israel tell ourselves about Bilaam casts him as a central antagonist in our story.

-Our sages reveal Bilaam to be a descendant of Lavan – who was himself the grandson of Avraham’s brother Naḥor.
+Our sages reveal Bilaam to have been a descendant of Lavan – who was himself the grandson of Avraham’s brother Naḥor.
 This branch of the ancient Hebrews produced most of Israel’s matriarchs and also possessed a strong cosmopolitan impulse that sought to achieve the Hebrew mission through living in the greatest cities amongst the most enlightened gentiles (leading Lavan to ultimately become known as an “Arami” rather than an “Ivri“).

-What set Avraham (and later the people of Israel) apart was that he insisted on the exclusivity of serving HaShem and launched a war against idolatry that brought him into direct conflict with the powerful Nimrod.
+What set Avraham (and later the people of Israel) apart was an insistence on the exclusivity of serving HaShem.
+Avraham launched a war against idolatry that brought him into direct conflict with the powerful Nimrod.
 It may have been precisely for this reason that Avraham – the destroyer of gods – was selected to be the progenitor of the nation of Israel.
-And it’s likely Israel’s aim to continue Avraham’s revolution that strikes fear into the hearts of the Moabites and Midianites.
-Upon stepping back onto the world stage after 40 years in the uninhabitable desert and after defeating the mighty kingdoms of Siḥon and Og, Israel is threatening the stability of the region.
+And it was likely the expectation that Israel would continue Avraham’s revolution that struck fear into the hearts of the Moabites and Midianites.

 But these traits may not be as clear cut as they initially appear.